-Orthopaedics - Division of Musculoskeletal Sciences
+Department - Orthopaedics - Division of Musculoskeletal Sciences

-No opportunities are currently available for study at the pre- and post-doctoral levels in Musculoskeletal Biology and Bioengineering at The Division of Musculoskeletal Sciences (DOMS) within the Department of Orthopaedics and Rehabilitation at Penn State.
+No opportunities are currently available for study at the pre- and post-doctoral levels in Musculoskeletal Biology and Bioengineering at the Division of Musculoskeletal Sciences (DOMS) within the Department of Orthopaedics and Rehabilitation at Penn State.

 The DOMS is a multidisciplinary research group organized to study the biology of the musculoskeletal system.
 The research focus of the unit includes the cell and molecular biology of the musculoskeletal system, developmental biology of bone and cartilage, computer modeling of bone adaptation and orthopaedic biomechanics.
 A multidisciplinary approach is taken which vertically integrates research at the whole animal, organ, tissue, cell and molecular level.
 The DOMS offers a graduate program through Penn State's Department of Cellular and Molecular Physiology, the Graduate Program in Cell and Molecular Biology, the Graduate Program in Physiology, the Integrative Bioscience Option in Molecular Medicine or Biomolecular Transport Dynamics and the Bioengineering Program.